emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 **Mission:** Develop analytical products to drive the business to ideal state by reducing total landed cost to benefit enterprise margins/profits and satisfying customers.

-**Values:**
+**Values:** We embrace the following values.

-Continually satisfy your customer.
-Our highest priority is to satisfy the customer through the early and continuous delivery of valuable analytic insights from a couple of minutes to weeks.
+- Continually satisfy your customer: Our highest priority is to satisfy the customer through the early and continuous delivery of analytical products.
+- Embrace change: We welcome evolving customer needs and embrace them to generate competitive advantage.
+- It’s a team sport , reduce heroism.
+As the pace and breadth of need for analytic insights ever increases, we believe analytic teams should strive to reduce heroism and create sustainable and scalable data analytic teams and processes.
+- Close interactions: Customers, analytic teams, and operations must work together very close throughout the project.
+- Self-organize: The best analytic insight, algorithms, architectures, requirements, and designs emerge from self- organizing teams.

 • Value working analytics.
 We believe the primary measure of data analytics performance is the degree to which insightful analytics are delivered, incorporating accurate data, atop robust frameworks and systems.
-• Embrace change.
-We welcome evolving customer needs, and in fact, we embrace them to generate competitive advantage.
-We believe that the most efficient, effective, and agile method of communication with customers is face-to-face conversation.
-• It’s a team sport.
-Analytic teams will always have a variety of roles, skills, favorite tools, and titles.
-• Daily interactions.
-Customers, analytic teams, and operations must work together daily throughout the project.
-• Self-organize.
-We believe that the best analytic insight, algorithms, architectures, requirements, and designs emerge from self- organizing teams.
-• Reduce heroism.
-As the pace and breadth of need for analytic insights ever increases, we believe analytic teams should strive to reduce heroism and create sustainable and scalable data analytic teams and processes.
+•
+•
+•
+•
 • Reflect.
 Analytic teams should fine-tune their operational performance by self-reflecting, at regular intervals, on feedback provided by their customers, themselves, and operational statistics.
 • Analytics is code.
 Analytic teams use a variety of individual tools to access, integrate, model, and visualize data.
 Fundamentally, each of these tools generates code and configuration which describes the actions taken upon data to deliver insight.